 This project is investigating the impact of a direct, multicultural experience on Identification With All Humanity in a pre-test vs. post-test design.
 University of Wisconsin - Eau Claire students who are studying abroad to the countries of Italy, Spain, and Australia are involved in the research.
-Most recently, participants have completed an initial pre-test survey prior to their study abroad program.
-When they return from their program in the Spring, post-test data collection will begin.
+Thus far, participants have completed the initial pre-test survey (prior to their study abroad program), and most recently completed the post-test survey after returning from their programs this Spring 2020.

 The project is also examining the impact of a direct, multicultural experience on other outcomes, including the value of universalism, social dominance orientation, and several Big-Five personality factors (Openness to Experience, Conscientiousness, and Agreeableness).
 A follow-up study abroad project is currently being planned for the 2020-2021 academic year.